lstrzebinczyk/the_empire_blog/posts/11-main-menu.md

 ![menu page with better positioning](/the_empire_blog/docs/assets/posts/11/menu_2.png)

-Much better!
-We definitely want to start our app from that page.
-We would like the "Map" button to change the page to map, and the "Exit" button to close the program.
-We will deal with it similarily to how we deal with the modes.
+I don't know why, but that feels better.

+We want the organization here to be like this:
+1. When app starts, we see the menu page
+2. Clicking on `Map` button opens the map page
+3. Clicking on `Exit` button closes the program.

-First of all, we will actually initialize both pages and have an `@active_page`:
+We will initialize both pages and set the menu one as active:

 ```crystal
 # src/page/menu.cr, class TheEmpire#initialize